 Built in the 1870s, this 27-room bed and breakfast evokes the Victorian Age in San Francisco.
 Marble fireplaces and built-in, late 19th-century furniture adds warmth – there’s even one room with a four-poster bed.
 But the real draws here are the sunny back patio and hot tub, an addition from the later, less restrained era in San Francisco’s history.

-A recently renovated former motor lodge, this low-slung accommodation on Mission’s southern end edges onto the Castro neighborhood.
-Free on-site parking is a big plus, as is access to the regular trolley service along Market Street.
-Modern touches, such as deep-tub sinks in the private bathrooms and flat-screen TVs in the amply proportioned rooms are sweet.
-One of the rooms even has a built-in, working fireplace.
+A recently renovated former motor lodge, this low-slung accommodation on Mission’s northern end edges onto the Castro neighborhood.
+Free on-site parking is a big plus, as is access to the regular streetcar service along Market Street.
+Modern touches, such as deep-tub sinks in the private bathrooms and flat-screen TVs in the amply proportioned rooms, are sweet.
+One of the rooms even has a built-in working fireplace.

 With classic Victorian details inside and out, this bed and breakfast situated on the edge of the Mission near the Noe Valley neighborhood offers the best of both worlds: easy access to the Mission and a quiet, comfortable place to rest your head.
 One room even opens directly onto the well-maintained garden.

 Renovated in 2014, this petite hotel is as modern as they come with eco-toiletries, sustainably sourced towels and locally made bagels at breakfast.
 Exposed brick and wood finishes add pizzazz to hallways and rooms.
 Shared bathroom spaces have rainforest showers.
 White noise machines are provided in each room to dampen the energetic musings of the neighborhood’s nightlife, a feature of the hotel’s proximity to the 16th Street BART.